sivaprakasaman/EFR-Processing-Code/README.md

 ## Plotting means and SD as a function of # of trials collected using `Plotter.m`

-`Plotter.m`, found in [Processed Data](Processed-Data) was made in order to help justify the number of trials we collected per subject.
+`Plotter.m`, found in [Processed Data](Processed%20Data), was made in order to help justify the number of trials we collected per subject.
 The ideal number of trials is the lowest number where the harmonic sums of the 3 stimuli stop overlapping:

 ![Figure 4](Figures/Sums.png)